AlessioSocci/EDUCATIONAL-RED_PITAYA-125_14-2/README.md

 MICROBLAZE soft-processor :

-- MAIN: initialize mail box with his BSP API and send it a 4 Byte message in infinite while loop.
+- MAIN: initialize mail box with its BSP API and send to it a 4 Byte message in infinite while loop.